UBC-MDS/rimager/README.md

 Want to edit an image in the shell instead of GUI applications?
-`rimager` is a R package that provides a quick and easy way to do some simple image processings and graphic editings.
-Based on the main needs of graphic editings, the package integrates four functionalities.
-It includes reduce the size of the image, crop image into a circle, reduce image colors, and apply cool effect filters.
-By input the path of the image, users can run any of these functions with one line of code to get a desired or interesting images.
+`rimager` is a R package that provides a quick and easy way to do some simple image processing and graphic editing.
+Based on the main needs of graphic editing, the package integrates four functionalities.
+The functionalities include: reducing the size of an image, cropping an image into a circle, reducing the number of colours in an image, and applying cool filter effects.
+By inputing the path of the image, users can run any of these functions with one line of code to get the desired image.

 ## Our package in R ecosystem: